katiarp/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch(PSI).
 The dataset shows test results of the weight capacities of multiple suspension coils in all production lots.
 To determine if the current manufacturing data meets these specificities, I will establish the mean, median, variance, and standard deviation.

 The following code was used to find the mean, median, variance and standard deviation.